 "There are people that know more than us around trout and rocks and trees and pest control and we'd like to work with those people for the betterment of Te Urewera," he says.

-Tamati Kruger says submissions on the priorities need to be in by February, and the board will then consult further with stakeholders.
+Tamati Kruger says submissions on the priorities need to be in by February, and the will then consult further with stakeholders.